K-and-R/developer-training-lineup/Level-0/01-Code-Concepts/DOM.md

 myElement.addEventListener('click', changeColor);
 ```

 In the above example `e` is short for `event`.
-Writing it as a parameter for the function is optional.
+Writing it as
+a parameter for the function is optional.
-But if you are interested in using any of the properties of the event, you must specify it as a parameter in your event
+But if you are interested in using any of
+properties of the event, you must specify it
+as a parameter in your event
 handler function.
 It might look like this:

 ```javascript